Representation learning to advance multi-institutional studies with electronic health record data from US and France: Methods

-We evaluated the accuracy of mapping local codes to a common ontology using embeddings against gold standard labels assembled via human curation.
-We considered four sets of mappings: 1) local VA lab codes to the first level LP codes with $11,808$ curated mappings; 2) BDX CCAM procedure codes to CCS with $537$ curated mappings; 3) UPMC local procedure codes to CCS with $199$ curated mappings; and 4) UPMC local lab codes to LP codes with $1,814$ curated mappings.
+We evaluated the accuracy of mapping local codes to a common ontology using embeddings, against gold standard labels assembled via human curation.
+We considered four sets of mappings: 1) local VA lab codes to the first level LP codes, with $11,808$ curated mappings; 2) BDX CCAM procedure codes to CCS, with $537$ curated mappings; 3) UPMC local procedure codes to CCS, with $199$ curated mappings; and 4) UPMC local lab codes to LP codes, with $1,814$ curated mappings.

-Out of these four sets of mappings, only the VA mappings were previously curated at scale with detailed background knowledge about the codes in the Observational Medical Outcomes Partnership (OMOP) \cite{OMOP}, which allows us to examine the top $k$ accuracy of the codes for each set of embeddings.
+Of these four sets of mappings, only the VA mappings were previously curated at scale, with detailed background knowledge about the codes in the Observational Medical Outcomes Partnership (OMOP) \cite{OMOP}, which allows us to examine the top $k$ accuracy of the codes for each set of embeddings.
 The top $k$ accuracy is defined as the proportion of test cases in which the correct mapping for a given code appears among the top $k$ predictions generated by the embeddings.

-The remaining three sets were curated only for a subset of pairs sampled according to the embedding-based cosine similarities, as detailed in Supplementary~\ref{sec:code_map_supp}.
-Because of potential ambiguity in the code descriptions for these three sets, the annotators assigned ``yes,'' confirming that the mapping is correct, ``possible,'' suggesting that the mapping is potentially correct but could be more precise, and ``no'' that the mapping was incorrect.
-We evaluated the Spearman's Rank Correlation between the embedding-assigned cosine similarities from each method and the annotated labels.
+The remaining three sets were curated only for a subset of pairs sampled according to the embedding-based cosine similarities, as detailed in Supplementary Section~\ref{supp: upmc bdx mapping}.
+Because of potential ambiguity in the code descriptions for these three sets, the annotators assigned one of the following labels: ``Highly likely to be mapped'' (confirming that the mapping is correct), ``Maybe mappable'' (suggesting that the mapping is potentially correct but could be more precise), and ``Not likely to be mapped'' (indicating that the mapping is incorrect).
+We evaluated Spearman's rank correlation between the embedding-assigned cosine similarities from each method and the annotated labels.